 You guys remember Rhapsody, right?
 The music streaming service that was sitting in the back seat next to Rdio, MOG, and GrooveShark back when Spotify was stealing all the U.S. spotlight?
 Rhapsody was the one desperately trying to wash the stink of Real Player off its clothes.
 Well, it's back with another update to its mobile app, and this time it's bringing with it a sweet new tablet interface.

 Of the major music streaming services, Rhapsody appears to be the first to create a proper tablet interface for its mobile app.
+You're able to explore new and popular music or customized suggestions while your current playlist stays active in a sidebar.

 It has been two weeks since Android 4.0.3 started rolling out to the Transformer Prime, which made it the first tablet to officially receive the update.
 With a new version of Android, be it incremental or not, comes new and improved GApps, most of which we've already taken a close look at.